PREAMBLE AND SUMMARY

 Steadily increasing demand for energy and electricity, caused by population growth, urbanization, industrialization, and the desire and intention to improve the conditions and the standard of living of the people;

-Inadequate and insufficient proved national primary energy resources to supply, the increasing demand for energy and electricity on a medium and long term basis; as well as limited potable water resources, which will require the utilization of energy desalination technology particularly in remote areas;
+Inadequate and insufficient proved national primary energy resources, the increasing demand for energy and electricity on a medium and long term basis; as well as limited potable water resources, which will require the utilization of energy desalination technology particularly in remote areas;

 Perception of nuclear power as a convenient, economically competitive and viable source of energy which, if introduced in the country, would not only complement the traditional energy sources, but would also promote technological development and serve as an incentive for social and economic progress;

-Nuclear power is the best solution to turn the tide on greenhouse gas.
+Nuclear power is the best solution to decrease the amount of greenhouse gas emitted.

 These reasons have not only retained their validity, but have been reinforced by the developments, which have been taking place.

 In compliance with its mission and with the functions assigned by the Government of Egypt, the Nuclear Power Plants Authority (NPPA) has performed a pre-feasibility study for the first Nuclear Power Plant (NPP) to be implemented for the cogeneration of electricity and desalinated water.
 This study was carried out with technical support from the International Atomic Energy Agency (IAEA) during the period 1999–2001 and updated in 2007.

 The Egyptian nuclear programme started in 1955 and developed through the following milestones: